Jamiro Monteiro: PEC Zwolle

+NEC

+On 13 July 2026, Monteiro joined NEC on a two-season deal.

 International career

 Monteiro was born in Netherlands to parents of Cape Verdean descent.
 In March 2016, Monteiro received his first international call for the Cape Verde national team for 2017 Africa Cup of Nations qualification.
 He made his debut in a 2–0 loss against Morocco as a late substitute.
 On 7 October 2021, Monteiro scored his first national team goal during the second round of the 2022 FIFA World Cup qualification: an equalizer versus Liberia.

 Monteiro was a member of Cape Verde's squad for the 2021 Africa Cup of Nations.
 He played in the team's second and third Group A matches: a 1–0 loss to Burkina Faso and a 1–1 draw with host nation Cameroon.
 His third appearance at the tournament was a 2–0 loss to eventual champions Senegal in the round of 16.

 In December 2023, Monteiro was named in Cape Verde's squad for his second Africa Cup of Nations – the 2023 tournament in the Ivory Coast.
 He scored Cape Verde's opening goal of the tournament in the 17th minute of the team's 2–1 win over Ghana in their first Group B match.

+On 18 May 2026, he was called up by Cape Verde's head coach Bubista for the 2026 FIFA World Cup.

+Personal life

+Monteiro is a convert to Islam.
+He is one of three Muslim players in the Cape Verde squad for the 2026 FIFA World Cup, the others being Logan Costa and Steven Moreira.